mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 Protocol compiler
 ~~~~~~~~~~~~~~~~~

-The protocol compiler (``octez-protocol-compiler``) can compile protocols within the limited environment that the shell provides.
+The protocol compiler (``mavkit-protocol-compiler``) can compile protocols within the limited environment that the shell provides.
 This environment is limited to a restricted set of libraries in order to constrain the possible behavior of the protocols.

 It is meant to be used:

 - by developers to compile the protocol under development,
 - by the packaging process to compile protocols that are pre-linked in the binaries,
-- by the Octez node when there is an on-chain update to a protocol that is not pre-linked with the binary.
+- by the Mavkit node when there is an on-chain update to a protocol that is not pre-linked with the binary.

 Summary
 -------

 In this tutorial, you have learned:

-- to start an Octez node and set up its basic configuration;
+- to start an Mavkit node and set up its basic configuration;
-- to use the Octez client to create implicit accounts and do transfers between them;
+- to use the Mavkit client to create implicit accounts and do transfers between them;
 - to deploy and interact with a simple predefined smart contract;
 - to distinguish between the various costs associated to transactions such as burnt tez, fees, storage costs, and gas consumption;
 - some further concepts such as transaction validation and the RPC interface;